SatCloP/pyrtlib/docs/source/index.rst

 Welcome to pyrtlib's documentation!
 ====================================================

+pyrtlib allows to simulate and calculate radiometric parameters and estimting propogation parameters using as input meteorological data.
+Some meteorological dataset are built-in in pyrtlib which can be download and used directly in pyrtlib.
+It considers atmospheric profiles from both radiosounding observations (RAOB) and model reanalysis (ERA5).
+RAOB profiles come from Wyoming Upper Air Archive (University of Wyoming) and NCEI’s Integrated Radiosonde Archive version 2 by the National Climatic Data Center (NCDC) of the National Oceanic and Atmospheric Administration (NOAA).

+pyrtlib also allows to quantify absorption model uncertainty due to uncertainty in the underlying spectroscopic parameters.
+[Cimini-2018]_
+The approach is applied to a widely used microwave absorption model [Rosenkranz-2017]_, on which pyrtlib is based, and radiative transfer calculations at any frequencies range, which are commonly exploited for atmospheric sounding by microwave radiometer (MWR).

-pyrtlib is a python tool that provides a set of functions and classes for simulating ........
+.. pyrtlib is a python tool that provides a set of calsses and methods for simulating ........

 The source code for pyrtlib python package is hosted on `github
 <https://github.com/slarosa/pyrtlib>`_.